Occupy Texas State: Chronology of events

 On October 27 representatives Matthew Molnar, Lindsey Huckaby, Joshua Christopher Harvey (Joschua Beres), Rex Pape and Clifton MacAlbrecht of Occupy Texas State united marched with Occupy Austin in a coordinated demonstration with the city of Oakland.
 About two hundred Occupy Austin protestors gathered with candles and marched silently from Austin City Hall to the Texas capitol building in downtown Austin.

-On November 1 The College Republicans ofcounter-protestiversity hold an "Occupy Occupy Wall Street" protest to counter protest Occupy Texas State and mock the Occupy Movement in general.